 This thought brings me to one more conclusion my recent Lewis readings have produced, and it shows that religionists are not the only apologists going.
 Lewis uses the example of Ophelia in Hamlet to make what I think is a valuable observation about causation.
 He poses this question: why did she die in the play?
-The simplest answer is that she fell into a river.
+The simplest answer is that she drowned herself.
 Another answer is that Shakespeare killed her off in Act IV.
 So which is the right answer?

 This kind of an argument is convincing until one is reminded of Lewis’s Ophelia example.
-Certainly, the characters in Hamlet would never postulate what might seem to them an entirely unnecessary external presence pulling the strings, or in this case, breaking the branch that throws Ophelia into the water.
-Wouldn’t Ockam’s Razor forbid the entirely unnecessary complexity of an author arranging things from offstage?
+Certainly, the characters in Hamlet would never postulate what might seem to them an entirely unnecessary external presence pulling the strings, or in this case, throwing Ophelia into the water.
+Wouldn’t Occam’s Razor forbid the entirely unnecessary complexity of an author arranging things from offstage?
 How could the characters in the glare of the footlights know they are merely one poetic reality presented as a fait accompli to a much greater world, that the reality they know is merely one bit of something much more complex?
-Wouldn’t Ockham’s Razor force exactly the opposite conclusion?
+Wouldn’t the Razor force exactly the opposite conclusion?

 After this round of reading Lewis, I still think him guilty of hubris.
 He claims knowledge of what he cannot know but only must believe.
 Since belief is to our knowledge as shadows to the light, we should be especially cautious in applying our reason to the dim corners of reality, for what we see there is as much construction as discovery, and we tend to believe what we already hold dear.
 Still, Lewis’s style delights and his passion inspires.
 Upon finishing his works, I discover myself a bit farther down my own spiritual road.
 Perhaps a decade hence upon my next perusal of Lewis, I shall discover more.